control-toolbox/OptimalControlProblems.jl/ext/Descriptions/cart_pendulum.md

 The **cart-pole swing-up problem** is a classical benchmark in underactuated optimal control.
 It consists of swinging a pendulum mounted on a cart from its downward equilibrium to the upright position while controlling the horizontal motion of the cart.
 The objective is to reach the upright position in **minimum time**, subject to cart and pendulum constraints.
-This problem is widely used to test trajectory optimization and control algorithms for underactuated systems.
+This problem is widely used to test trajectory optimisation and control algorithms for underactuated systems.

 ### Mathematical formulation